Advising and Careers

 Undergraduates are strongly encouraged to meet regularly with an academic advisor to plan their program of study.
 Keeping track of one’s course of study and progress toward graduation is the responsibility of the individual student.

-Students are encouraged to maintain contact with their academic advisers throughout their university career to discuss their course of study, and to go over their academic interests and career plans.
-Continued contact with an adviser can help students develop and maintain an academic program that is consistent with their interests and to stay on track for graduation.
+Students are encouraged to maintain contact with their academic advisors throughout their university career to discuss their course of study, and to go over their academic interests and career plans.
+Continued contact with an advisor can help students develop and maintain an academic program that is consistent with their interests and to stay on track for graduation.

 The Peer Advising Office

-If neither the undergraduate adviser nor the peer advisers are available and your question cannot wait, please contact the sociology department office for assistance.
+If neither the undergraduate advisors nor the peer advisors are available and your question cannot wait, please contact the sociology department office for assistance.